First-Time Home Buyer in Ontario — The Complete 2026 Guide

 RRSP Home Buyers' Plan (HBP)

-Withdraw up to $35,000 from your RRSP ($70,000 for a couple) tax-free.
-The catch: you repay over 15 years or the amount gets added to your income and taxed.
+Withdraw up to $60,000 per person from your RRSP ($120,000 for a couple) tax-free — the limit was increased from $35,000 as of April 16, 2024.
+The catch: you repay over 15 years or the unpaid portion gets added to your income and taxed.
 Still useful if your FHSA isn't enough.

 Ontario Land Transfer Tax Rebate